DiplomacySwiss delegation satisfied with agreement at world climate conference

 To date, the traditional industrialized countries have mobilized a good 100 billion US dollars in climate aid every year.
 However, according to an independent UN expert group, the need for external aid is now around one trillion US dollars per year by 2030 - and as much as 1.3 trillion by 2035.

-In order to raise this investment target, the multilateral development banks should also extend significantly more loans or cancel the debts of poor countries, according to the agreement.
+In order to achieve this investment target, the agreement states that multilateral development banks should also extend significantly more loans or cancel the debts of poor countries.
 Public money and that of the banks is also to be used to leverage private investments on a large scale, which will also be counted as climate financing.

-In addition, other donor countries are to be encouraged to participate.
-One of Switzerland's goals at the climate summit was to increase the number of donor countries investing in global climate protection.
-Wertli said that this goal had been achieved.
+At the climate summit, Switzerland also pursued the goal of increasing the number of donor countries for investments in global climate protection.
+This goal has been achieved, said Wertli.
 The agreement therefore provides for an expansion of the donor countries to include rich emerging economies.

-The head of the delegation was disappointed with regard to the issue of reducing greenhouse gas emissions.
-Wertli also said that the Swiss delegation would have liked a stronger message from the conference on the commitment to the 1.5-degree climate target.
+The head of the delegation was disappointed with the reduction of greenhouse gas emissions.
+The Swiss delegation would have liked a stronger message on the commitment to the 1.5-degree climate target, said Wertli.
 Federal Councillor Rösti had reaffirmed Switzerland's 1.5-degree climate target at the climate conference.

 The environmental organization WWF Switzerland criticized the agreement on 300 billion dollars annually as "completely inadequate".
-Switzerland should have discussed a fair share of the new financial target in advance, the organization said.
+Switzerland should have discussed a fair share of the new financial target in advance.
 Hardly any progress had been made on the planned phase-out of fossil fuels either.
 Switzerland had campaigned for a clear roadmap, but had been thwarted by the gas and oil states in particular.